-ess Code of Conduct and Compliance 42 usiness Ethics sines Grou e of Conduct 44 1. ce of Relevant Laws, Rules ations and Respect of Cultural Differences 44 2.
-Anti -Corru uption Measures 45 3.
-Con nected d Transaction and Conflict of Interests 45 4. ernal Information and Safeguarding ential Information 48 4.1 ng of the Company's cusing Internal Information 48 4.2 Safeg guarding of Confidential Information 49 4.2.1 Confidentiality 50 4.2.2 Disclosure of News, Information and Opinions to Third Parties 51 4.3 Data Privacy Management 51 5. ontrol, Internal Audit, agement, Accounting and Financial Reports 52 5.1 Interr nal Control, Internal Audit and Risk Management 52 5.2 Acco unting and Financial Reports 53 6. • and Offering of Gifts, Assets ner Benefits 54 7.
-Pro cureme ent and Treatment of Business Partners 56 8.
-Intellectual Property and the Use of Information 5 Technology and Communication
+Business Code of Conduct and Compliance sines Grou e of Conduct 44 1.
+Observance of Relevant Laws, Rules and Regulations and Respect of Cultural Differences 2.
+Anti-Corruption Measures 3.
+Connected Transaction and Conflict of Interests 4. ernal Information and Safeguarding ential Information 48 4.1 ng of the Company's cusing Internal Information 48 4.2 Safeg guarding of Confidential Information 49 4.2.1 Confidentiality 50 4.2.2 Disclosure of News, Information and Opinions to Third Parties 51 4.3 Data Privacy Management 51 5. ontrol, Risk Management, Internal Audit, g and Financial Reports 52 5.1 Interr nal Control, Risk Management and Internal Audit 52 5.2 Acco unting and Financial Reports 53 6. • and Offering of Gifts, Assets ner Benefits 54 7.
+Pro curem ent and Treatment of Business Partners 56 8.
+Intellectual Property and the Use of Information 58 Technology and Communication

 8.1 Intellectual Property 58

 8.2 The Use of Information Technology and Communication 60

-9. Polit Political Rights and Neutrality
+9. Political Rights and Neutrality

-10. Emp mployees Code of Conduct 6
+10. Employees Code of Conduct

-11. Rec Recognition of International Human Rights 6
+11. Recognition of International Human Rights

-12. Sug cknowledgement of Incidence, Grievance, 67 uggestion / Channels for Informants nd Protection of the Rights of Informants
+12. Sug Acknowledgement of Incidence, Grievance,6Suggestion / Channels for Informantsand Protection of the Rights of Informants

-13. Res oonsibility to the Stakeholders 68
+13. Resp ponsibility to the Stakeholders 68

 13.1 Treatment of Shareholders 68

 13.2 Treatment of Customers 69

 13.3 Treatment of Business Partners 70

 13.4 Treatment of Business Competitors 71

 13.5 Treatment of Creditors 72

 13.6 Treatment of Public Sector 72

 13.7 Treatment of Employees 73

 13.8 Treatment of Communities, Society and Environment 75

 13.9 Recognition of the Significance of Quality, Safety and Occupational Hygiene 77

 14. Fair Competition 79

 15. Prev ention of Money Laundering and Terrorist Financing 80

 16. leline for the Compensation of eholders affected by Violation of Rights 82

 Inve estors Relations Code of Conduct 83

 Sup plier Code of Conduct 84

-Acceptance of Grievance Concerning Business Code of Conduct
+Acceptance of Grievance Concerning 8 Business Code of Conduct

-Ant Anti-Corruption Policy and Guidelines 8
+Ant Anti-Corruption Policy and Guidelines 88